bdacus01/mailinabox/README.md

 The installation will install, uninstall, and configure packages to turn the machine into a working, good mail server.

-For help, DO NOT contact Josh directly --- I don't do tech support by email or tweet (no exceptions).
+For help, again DO NOT contact Brent or Josh directly --- We don't do tech support by email or tweet (no exceptions).

-Post your question on the [discussion forum](https://discourse.mailinabox.email/) instead, where maintainers and Mail-in-a-Box users may be able to help you.

 Note that while we want everything to "just work," we can't control the rest of the Internet.
 Other mail services might block or spam-filter email sent from your Mail-in-a-Box.
 This is a challenge faced by everyone who runs their own mail server, with or without Mail-in-a-Box.
-See our discussion forum for tips about that.

 Contributing and Development